Real Estate Compensation Facts

 Real estate brokers provide essential guidance as consumers navigate the legal, financial and community aspects of a purchase, including everything from determining property value to negotiating the price.
 They also make local broker marketplaces, which online housing portals tap into, possible because of all the information they input into those databases.
 And REALTORS®’ annual income is just $43,330 and 88% are small businesses, a majority of which are women-owned.

-Access to inventory and free advertising as well as the practice of the listing broker paying the buyer brokers’ commission incentivizes participation in these local real estate marketplaces and creates the largest, most accessible and most accurate source of housing information available to consumers.
+Access to inventory and free advertising as well as the practice of the listing broker paying the buyer brokers’ compensation incentivizes participation in these local real estate marketplaces and creates the largest, most accessible and most accurate source of housing information available to consumers.
 That levels the playing field among brokerages, allowing small brokerages to compete with large ones, and provides for unprecedented competition among brokers, including different service and pricing models for consumers.